 Proton beam therapy can help over one million cancer patients every year globally – yet only 35,000 receive it; that’s less than 5%.

-Protons are arguably the most advanced form of radiation therapy – yet there are only 238 proton-therapy centers world-wide; compare with over 10,000 (traditional X-Ray/Gamma) radiation therapy machines.
+Protons are arguably the most advanced form of radiation therapy – yet there are only 238 proton-therapy rooms world-wide; compare with over 13,000 traditional (X-Ray/Gamma) radiotherapy rooms.

-The main barrier to widespread adoption is the large size (football stadium) and high cost ($150-250M) of building and operating a center.
-Single-room solutions have been introduced to the market in recent years – yet, at $30-40M per room, they remain prohibitively expensive for the vast majority of hospitals and clinics.
+The main barriers to widespread adoption are prohibitive size (football stadium) and cost ($150-250M) of building and operating a proton therapy center.
+Single-room solutions have been introduced to the market in recent years – yet, at $30-60M per room and tennis-court size or bigger, they remain out of reach for the vast majority of hospitals and clinics.

 The key to making protons available to every patient is a scalable, add-on, single-room solution, at less than half the current price tag; all while maintaining very high beam quality and providing cutting-edge clinical capabilities such as PBS, IMPT, and more.

-HIL’s technological breakthrough promises to bring about this revolution.
+HIL’s technological breakthroughs promise to bring about this revolution.